QUaServer/QUaServer/README.md

 OPC types can be extended by subtyping *BaseObjects* or *BaseDataVariables* (*Properties* cannot be subtyped).
 Using the *QUaServer* library, a new *BaseObject* subtype can be created by deriving from `QUaBaseObject`.
 Similarly, a new *BaseDataVariable* subtype can be created by deriving from `QUaBaseDataVariable`.

 Subtyping is very useful to **reuse** code.
-For example, if multiple temperature sensors are to be exposed through the OPC UA Server, it might be work creating a type for it.
+For example, if multiple temperature sensors are to be exposed through the OPC UA Server, it might be worth creating a type for it.
 Start by sub-classing `QUaBaseObject` as follows:

 In `temperaturesensor.h` :